-A Behavioral Assessment can help uncover what is contributing to and maintaining a behavioral problem in a young person.
+Dr. OConnor's School Neuropsychological Assessments to help uncover what is contributing to and maintaining a behavioral problem in a young person.
 Multiple factors often interact to contribute to and maintain the behavioral concerns in the child or adolescent.

-These include the child's own behaviors.
+These include the young person's own behaviors.
 The young person's behavior can influence how others feel about him and how they behave toward him.
 A parent, for example, may find it hard to interact in a positive manner with a difficult child, and not know how to help.
 Problem behaviors in children can also negatively affect the mood and the parenting behaviors of the parent.
 This in turn can have a negative affect on the child.
 Child behavior problems, for example, can contribute to significant stress in parents, teachers and others who are involved with the young person, and can precipitate negative events.
 Child behavior problems, for example, may lead to frequent reprimands and negative attempts to manage the child's behavior.
 This can exacerbate the child's stress levels and contribute further to negative child behaviors.

 Numerous other interacting factors can also contribute to child behavior problems.
 These include the child's temperament, family problems and learning/school, social and community stressors, as well as genetics, and its interacting affects with stressors in the child's environment.
 Trauma, both acute and complex, as well as a caregiver's parenting style may also be factors in child behavior problems.